Weak separation in mixture models and implications for principal stratification: Application to principal stratification

-In the case of one-sided noncompliance, we observe stratum membership for individuals assigned to treatment.
-Therefore, we can immediately estimate $\mu_{\text{c}1}$ and $\mu_{\text{n}1}$.
+in which $\mu_{ut}$ represents the outcome mean for $U_i = u$ and $T_i = t$.
+We are primarily interested in $\text{ITT}_{\text{c}}$, the impact of randomization on Compliers, which measures the impact of actually enrolling in JOBS II.
+Since we observe stratum membership for individuals assigned to treatment, we can immediately estimate $\mu_{\text{c}1}$ and $\mu_{\text{n}1}$.
 Moreover, due to randomization, the observed proportion of Compliers in the treatment group is, in expectation, equal to the overall proportion of Compliers in the population, $\pi \equiv \mathbb{P}\{U_i = \text{c}\}$.
 Thus, we treat $\pi$ as essentially known or, at least, directly estimable.
 The main inferential challenge is that we do not observe stratum membership in the control group.
-Rather we observe a mixture of Compliers and Never Takers assigned to treatment:
+Rather we observe a mixture of Compliers and Never Takers assigned to control:

 where $f_{u0}(y)$ is the distribution of potential outcomes for individuals in stratum $u$ assigned to control.